|

 Default: False

-before entering send mode (see section Composing Mail).
+before entering send mode (see Composing Mail).
 By default, the

 address header fields are left intact while composing, the alias